-At Peek Vasquez, LLC (former Peek Family Law, LLC), we regularly meet clients who have some misconceptions about the divorce process.
-Although some of these misconceptions are based on old legal principles, many others are patently untrue.
-In this blog, our Denver divorce attorney discusses 5 common divorce myths.
+At Peek Vasquez, LLC (former Peek Family Law, LLC), we regularly meet clients who have some misconceptions about filing for divorce in Colorado and the entire divorce process.

 Many people believe that all property is split equally between the two spouses.
 In reality, marital property is split equitably, meaning that it has to be fair, but does not need to be equal.
 Generally speaking, the court will look at each spouse’s economic circumstances, as well as any factors which impact children, when determining the division of property.
-Additionally, property which is deemed “separate,” such as a car owned before the marriage, will not be subject to division.
+Additionally, property which is deemed “separate”, such as a car owned before the marriage, will not be subject to division.

 This is a myth which is rooted in fact.
 Many years ago, it was highly uncommon for a father to be granted custody over children in a divorce, even if their mother was unable to care for them.
 These days, however, the court will grant custody in “the best interests” of the children.
 This means that, in many cases, fathers routinely receive primary custody.
 At the end of the day, it comes down to what is best for the child.

 This myth could not be further from the truth.
 The court will almost undoubtedly find out about your hidden assets, and in some instances, may even punish you for trying to hide them.
 The best thing to do is to be as up-front and honest as possible about all your assets.
 There’s truly no benefit in hiding any information from the courts or your own divorce attorney.
 Your legal counsel will be better prepared to represent you and your interests if they have all the pertinent information.